 Click here to learn how PACE can now help your household or business to save energy, save water, and save money.

-Mendocino Solar Service is now certified as a Participating Contractor with CaliforniaFIRST, a state-wide clean energy financing program.
-CaliforniaFIRST financing is now available for residents of the city of Fort Bragg.
-Mendocino Solar Service can now help Fort Bragg residents to submit CaliforniaFIRST applications online.
+Mendocino Solar Service is now certified as a Participating Contractor with both CaliforniaFIRST and Ygrene, state-wide clean energy financing programs.
+Both PACE programs are now available for Mendocino County residents.
+Mendocino Solar Service can now help residents to submit PACE applications online.

-CaliforniaFIRST is a Property Assessed Clean Energy (PACE) financing program for residential and commercial properties.
+CaliforniaFIRST & Ygrenen are Property Assessed Clean Energy (PACE) financing programs for residential and commercial properties.
 PACE makes it possible for property owners to finance the installation of energy and water improvements on homes or businesses.
-CaliforniaFIRST financing doesn’t rely on your credit rating and you don’t need to put any money down.
+CaliforniaFIRST and Ygrene financing doesn’t rely on your credit rating and you don’t need to put any money down.